Units and checkpoints on Duolingo have long been some of the most important references of where you’re at in your target language.

-A unit on Duolingo is just a block of content.
+A unit on the Duolingo tree is just a block of content.
 Each course is broken down into logical chunks, each one cranking up the difficulty as you progress through the course.

 As the units go up, so too do the number of towers in the castles.
 Unit 1 of a Duolingo course will have one tower in the castle, whereas Unit 10 will have — you guessed it — 10 towers!

 If you tap on a unit, you’ll get a little pop-up that tells you how many crowns you’ve earned.